emilrl-gh/bash-learner/README.md

 ```
 bash-learner
 ```
-if git is not installed install it:
+If git is not installed install it:

 In debian based system:
 ```